Ping SDKs

 This documented feature or interface is continuing to evolve and so is expected to change, potentially in backwards-incompatible ways even in a minor release.
 Changes are documented at the time of product release.

 While new protocols and APIs are still in the process of standardization, they are Evolving.
-This applies for example to recent Internet-Draft implementations, and also to newly developed functionality.
+This applies, for example, to recent Internet-Draft implementations and to newly developed functionality.

 Legacy